Loading...

 How to consume Apricots without glucose spikes

-Pair apricots with a source of protein or healthy fat, such as a handful of almonds or a small serving of Greek yogurt.
-This combination can help slow down the absorption of sugars.
+Eat apricots with a source of protein such as a handful of nuts or a serving of Greek yogurt to slow down glucose absorption.

 Monitor Timing

-Engage in light physical activity, like walking, after eating apricots to help your body use up the glucose more efficiently.
+Engage in light physical activity, like a short walk, after eating apricots to help your body use up the glucose more efficiently.

 healthspan-mbl